rmarable/ParallelClusterMaker/README.md

 ParallelCluster uses Ganglia for monitoring cluster stacks.
 You can find more information about thsi software by visiting: http://ganglia.sourceforge.net/

-Setting `"--enable_ganglia=true"` will install and enable Ganglia on the master instance.
+Setting `--enable_ganglia=true' will install and enable Ganglia on the master instance.
 This option currently permits traffic to port 80 from the Internet, so please consider this carefully if your clusters are operating in an environment where security is a priority.
 A future release will provide more